ikh-innovation/roboteq_diff_driver/README.md

 ROS driver for the Roboteq SDC21xx family of motor controllers in a differential-drive configuration.

+FOR BRUSHLESS MOTORS WITH HALL SENSORS SEE BRUSHLESS_DEV BRANCH

 Subscribes to cmd_vel, publishes to odom, and broadcasts odom tf.

 Also publishes sensor data to some ancillary topics including roboteq/voltage, roboteq/current, roboteq/energy, and roboteq/temperature.